All NY colleges to adopt 'yes means yes' sex assault policy

 The legislation expands regulations that apply only to State University of New York schools.

-The signing followed a similar move in California in September, when the state required public universities to adopt a "yes means yes" policy.
+The signing followed a similar move in California in September, when the state required all its universities to adopt a "yes means yes" policy.

 New York's legislation also provides more money for state police investigations into campus sex crimes and resources for victims, such as abuse hotlines.
 It provides amnesty to students reporting cases of sexual violence.